DESCRIPTION

 SIGNS AND SYMPTOMS

 The correct identification of the substance is important.
-If the symptoms are inconsistent with those described, or the history is considered unreliable, other substances may need to be considered. |
+If the symptoms are inconsistent with those described in the literature, or the history is considered unreliable, other substances may need to be considered. |

 Other drug/compounds are commonly co-ingested with this substance and may significantly influence the clinical picture.
-With mild toxicity, gastrointestinal upset may occur and CNS effects predominate including euphoria, CNS depression, headache, and occasionally miosis and nystagmus.
-Sudden drowsiness followed by profound coma is a characteristic presentation (a GCS of 3 is not uncommon).
-Recovery is sometimes accompanied by emergence phenomena including myoclonic jerking, transient confusion, and combativeness.
-With serious toxicity, sudden, profound coma, seizures, and respiratory arrest may occur.
-Deaths are reported.
-Complications may include bradycardia, hypotension, and hypothermia.
+With mild toxicity, gastrointestinal upset may occur and CNS effects predominate including CNS depression, euphoria, ataxia, disorientation, dizziness, and occasionally miosis and nystagmus.
+Sudden drowsiness followed by profound coma is a characteristic presentation; a GCS of 3 is not uncommon.
+Recovery is sometimes accompanied by emergence phenomena including myoclonic jerking, transient confusion, and agitation and combativeness.
 Persistent symptoms of weakness, headache, fatigue, and nausea lasting three days after ingestion has been noted, and a withdrawal syndrome is described. |

 Onset/Duration of Symptoms |

-| Mild Gamma-Hydroxybutyrate Toxicity | Moderate Gamma-Hydroxybutyrate Toxicity | Severe Gamma-Hydroxybutyrate Toxicity | Euphoria Drowsiness Dizziness Headache Weakness | Bradycardia Hypotension Myoclonic jerking Hypothermia (mild) | Profound coma Seizure Respiratory arrest |
+Mild Gamma-Hydroxybutyrate Toxicity | Moderate Gamma-Hydroxybutyrate Toxicity | Severe Gamma-Hydroxybutyrate Toxicity | Euphoria Drowsiness Dizziness Confusion Disorientation Vomiting | Bradycardia Hypotension Myoclonic jerking Hypothermia (mild) Agitation Ataxia Miosis | Respiratory depression Profound coma Rhabdomyolysis Seizure Respiratory arrest |

 |